nestybox/sysbox/docs/distro-compat.md

 Recent Ubuntu kernels carry a module called `shiftfs` that Sysbox uses as part of its container isolation strategy.

+With `shiftfs`, Sysbox can create containers that use the user-namespace for strong isolation without requiring the higher level container manager to do this explicitly (e.g., without enabling userns-remap mode in Docker).

 However, some Ubuntu cloud images do not carry the module.
 In this case, Sysbox requires that Docker be configured in [userns-remap mode](https://docs.docker.com/engine/security/userns-remap/).

-The Sysbox installer will detect this condition and can automatically put Docker in userns-remap mode if desired.
-See [here](user-guide/install.md#docker-userns-remap) for details.